lauvergn/AD_dnSVM/ReadMe.md

 The vector intialization has optional arguments:

 - `nVar`: the total number of the independent variables.
 It must be larger or equal to the vector size.
-- `iVar(:)`: a table with the indices of the the independent variables.
-It size must be equal to the the vector size.
+- `iVar(:)`: a table with the indices of the independent variables.
+It size must be equal to the vector size.

 ```Fortran
   VecOld = Variable([r,th], nVar=3, iVar=[1,2], nderiv=2 )